hyperledger-labs/fablo/README.md

 The property `lang` may be `golang`, `java` or `node`.

 The `privateData` parameter is optional.
 You don't need to define the private data collection for the chaincode.
-By default there is none.
+By default there is none (just the implicit private data collection in Fabric 2.x).

 ### Sample YAML config file